bcurran3/ChocolateyPackages/InstChoco/readme.md

 * It is not recommended to run InstChoco without the -ynp switch on servers if you are using the Windows Active Directory Domain features!

 ROADMAP:
-* Add ability to download packages.config from a specified remote server over http.
-HIGH PRIORITY!
 * Possibly add domain security group specific package support; i.e. MARKETING needs GIMP but DEVELOPMENT doesn't.
 DEVELOPMENT needs NOTEPAD++ but MARKETING doesn't.
 * Possibly add server specific support; i.e. Servers don't need all the packages that your workstations get from the packages in your domain package list.
 So maybe a DOMAINNAMEserverspackage.config would override if run on a server.
 Thinking...
 * Add ability to use a different source other than the Chocolatey public repository.
-CANCELLED - sources can be listed inside the packages.config.
+CANCELLED - sources can be listed inside packages.config.
 * I'm open to suggestions - open a GitHub issue please.

 CHANGELOG:
+* 1.30 - Added ability to download a packages.config file from the web and install packages from it!
 * 1.21 - Added Box, Nextcloud, and Seafile support to catch up with choco-package-list-backup.
 * 1.20 - Added domain support to install predefined packages for domain joined computers and user specific packages.
 * 1.11 - (unreleased) Added -ynp switch to skip installation of packages.
 (Install Chocolatey only)